StockSharp/doc/en/topics/IndicatorEnvelope.md

 # Envelope

-**Envelope** \- indicator which is a channel created by shifting the moving average by a certain value.
+**Envelope** is an indicator that forms a channel created by offsetting a moving average by a specific value.
+The method of constructing the indicator exactly replicates the construction of Bollinger Bands, except for the calculation of the distance that the outer lines are from the average.
+If Bollinger Bands use standard deviation for this calculation, in **Envelope**, this distance is manually set in the settings.
+The parameters set are the period of the moving average and the size of the deviation.

-To use the indicator, you must use the [Envelope](xref:StockSharp.Algo.Indicators.Envelope) class.
+To use the indicator, the [Envelope](xref:StockSharp.Algo.Indicators.Envelope) class should be used.

 ![IndicatorEnvelope](../images/IndicatorEnvelope.png)

-## Recommended content
+## See Also

 [EMA](IndicatorExponentialMovingAverage.md)